Pak123Pak/english-learning-android-app/README.md

 2. Install directly over your existing app
 3. **Your data is safe**: All saved words and progress will be preserved

-**Note**: If you encounter "App not installed" errors, this app now uses consistent signing to prevent such issues.
-Simply install the latest version directly.
+**Note**: This app uses consistent signing until v1.3.
+Ppdating to replace version older than v 1.3 will encounter "App not installed" errors.

 ## How to Use

-1. **Main Menu**: Choose between "Dictionary Lookup" or "Revision"
+1. **Main Menu**: Choose between "English - Chinese" or "Revision"

-2. **Dictionary Lookup**:
+2. **English - Chinese**:
    - Search for any English word
    - Select the Chinese definition that matches your context
    - Save to start learning